-The Siddhatek Ganpati Mandir has a dome-shaped ceiling and the deity and the Ganesha image is believed to be self-existent.
+The Siddhatek Ganpati Mandir has a dome-shaped ceiling and the deity and the Ganesha image is self-existent.
 This is a natural icon in the form of an elephant.

 Devotees can see the icon seated cross-legged with his consort siddhi located nearby.
 The Almighty remains covered with flower garlands and sindoor paste.

 The sanctum also has a Shiva-panchayatana along with a shrine dedicated to Goddess Shivai.